UK sets up EU battle with N.Ireland changes

 “I think that kind of language is really unhelpful,” the minister said on Times Radio, pointing to the need for Britain and the EU to work together against Russia’s invasion of Ukraine.

-However, on the EU side, patience with Prime Minister Boris Johnson’s tactics is wearing thin, according to Ireland’s government.
+However, patience with Prime Minister Boris Johnson’s tactics is wearing thin in Ireland and the wider EU.

-Irish nationalist party Sinn Fein on Sunday accused Johnson of sacrificing stability in Northern Ireland for his own survival, after he narrowly won a Conservative confidence vote last week.
+Ireland’s foreign minister Simon Coveney spoke with his UK counterpart Liz Truss on Monday, telling her the move marked “a particular low point in the UK’s approach to Brexit”, his office said.

-“It’s dishonourable stuff, by any measure extraordinary stuff,” Sinn Fein’s all-Ireland president Mary Lou McDonald said on Sky.
+Truss also talked to European Commission Vice President Maros Sefcovic, who said he warned the UK minister that “unilateral action is damaging to mutual trust and a formula for uncertainty”.

 – Green channel, red line –

-In a historic first, Sinn Fein emerged as the biggest party in Northern Ireland elections last month.
+In a historic first, Irish nationalists Sinn Fein emerged as the biggest party in Northern Ireland elections last month.

 The protocol requires checks on goods arriving from England, Scotland and Wales, to prevent them from entering the EU’s single market via the Republic of Ireland.